Ravest95/DeepDiveEmulator/README.md

 - Press "ESC".
 - Select "Join" button.

-WARNING / INFORMATION:
+WARNING:
 Virtual Private Network program is required in order to play with friends.
 If Goldberg Emulator overlay will not appear the problem is in another program that uses overlay, for example: RivaTuner Statistics Server, MSI Afterburner.

 # CONTROLS:
 USE FOR HOST TO CHANGE DEEP DIVE:
-- Copy command from "Command Deep Dive" for the Deep Dive you want.
+- Open "DeepDiveEmulator\List.xlsx" and copy command from "Command Deep Dive" tab for the Deep Dive you want.
-- Launch "Shortcut - DeepDiveEmulator - Deep Dive - drg.ghostship.dk".
+- Launch "DeepDiveEmulator\Shortcut - DeepDiveEmulator - Deep Dive - drg.ghostship.dk.bat".
-- Remove everything and add command you copied.
+- Remove everything in the file and add command you copied.
-- Launch "Shortcut - DeepDiveEmulator - Deep Dive - services.ghostship.dk".
+- Launch "DeepDiveEmulator\Shortcut - DeepDiveEmulator - Deep Dive - services.ghostship.dk.bat".
-- Remove everything and add command you copied.
+- Remove everything in the file and add command you copied.

 USE FOR HOST TO CHANGE EVENT:
-- Copy command from "Command Event" for the Deep Dive you want.
+- Open "DeepDiveEmulator\List.xlsx" and copy command from "Command Event" tab for the Deep Dive you want.
-- Launch "Shortcut - DeepDiveEmulator - Event - drg.ghostship.dk".
+- Launch "DeepDiveEmulator\Shortcut - DeepDiveEmulator - Event - drg.ghostship.dk.bat".
-- Remove everything and add command you copied.
+- Remove everything in the file and add the command you copied.
-- Launch "Shortcut - DeepDiveEmulator - Event - services.ghostship.dk".
+- Launch "DeepDiveEmulator\Shortcut - DeepDiveEmulator - Event - services.ghostship.dk.bat".
-- Remove everything and add command you copied.
+- Remove everything in the file and add the command you copied.

 USE FOR HOST TO CHANGE ASSIGNMENT:
-- Launch "Shortcut - DeepDiveEmulator - Assignment - drg.ghostship.dk".
+- Launch "DeepDiveEmulator\Shortcut - DeepDiveEmulator - Assignment - drg.ghostship.dk.bat".
-- Change the existing number between ":" and "," to whatever you want.
-(Number must be in range from 0 to 4,294,967,295.
-If you want to have same assignments with the host use same number).
+- Change `0` to any number you want between `0` and `4,294,967,295`.
+If you want to have same assignments with the host, use the same value as the host).
-- Launch "Shortcut - DeepDiveEmulator - Assignment - services.ghostship.dk".
+- Launch "DeepDiveEmulator\Shortcut - DeepDiveEmulator - Assignment - services.ghostship.dk".
-- Remove everything and add command you copied.
-- Change the existing number between quotation marks to the same number.
+- Change `0` to any number you want between `0` and `4,294,967,295`.

-WARNING / INFORMATION:
+USE FOR HOST TO CHANGE FREE BEERS:
+- Launch "DeepDiveEmulator\Shortcut - DeepDiveEmulator - Free Beers.bat".
+- Swap `false` with `true` to enable Free Beers
+- Swap `true` with `false` to disable Free Beers.

+WARNING:
-Every time you change the files; you need to restart the game.
+Every time you change the files you need to restart the game.
 (People who don’t have XAMPP installed don’t need to do that).
 Some events or absence of them will influence the deep dive generation.
-You don't actually need to change drg.ghostship.dk and services.ghostship.dk at the same time, it is made to so you would not care about what game version use what type of website.
+You don't actually need to change drg.ghostship.dk and services.ghostship.dk at the same time, it is made to so you would not care about what game version uses what type of website.

 # LEGAL STUFF:
 This project assembled for educational purposes only.
 I did not use any code from the game.
 I am not responsible for any harm that comes to your account or anything that comes from using the programs from this project.
-If you are afraid of damaging / loosing your account or any vital data don't install / use this project.
+If you are afraid of damaging/loosing your account or any vital data don't install / use this project.